qq775193759/3D-CariGAN/README.md

 Ubuntu 16.04 + Python3.7

-You can install the environment directly by conda using ```conda env create -f env.yml```.
+You can install the environment directly by using ```conda env create -f env.yml``` in conda.

 ### Training

 We use our 3D caricature dataset and [CelebA-Mask-HQ dataset]() to train 3D-CariGAN.
-You could download CelebA-Mask-HQ dataset to train your model.
+You could download CelebA-Mask-HQ dataset and then reconstruct their 3D normal heads of all images.
+The 3D normal heads are for calculating loss.

 ### Inferring